 And as for professional chefs – well, they know more tricks than there are fish in the sea.
 We discovered a few of their best ones which could also help to make you a hit in the kitchen.

 24 Top Chefs Tricks:

 - Add a little vinegar when boiling rice to give it that snowy white color.

 - If you want to add a note of garlic to the meal, rub a clove over the plate before serving.

 - A way to add a new, interesting taste to some meat: marinate it in dark beer, or a mixture of light beer with soy sauce, salt, and pepper.
 You can also add beer to stewed vegetables, and it gives an especially interesting taste and aroma to boiled potatoes.

 - When cooking liver, salt should be added only at the end, otherwise, it becomes too tough.

 - To prevent a pie from burning on top, cover it with damp paper.

-- If you put a piece of ice in some broth and bring it to the boil, the broth will be clearer and less cloudy.
+- If you put a piece of ice in some broth and bring it to a boil, the broth will be clearer and less cloudy.